The Bankrate promise

 Roadside assistance is different from other types of coverage that you might get from a car insurance policy or manufacturer’s warranty.
 Basic car insurance usually covers only the cost of repairing damage from accidents, and emergency response is not an included feature.
 Warranties will repair or replace malfunctioning parts on your new vehicle, but with the exception of a few rare cases, flat tires and empty gas tanks are not covered.

-Learn more: Compare Car Insurance Rates
+Learn more: Compare car insurance rates

 Why is roadside assistance important?

 Imagine this: you are driving in an unfamiliar location at night when suddenly, you hear the distinct pop and hiss of your tire going flat.
-Without roadside assistance, you would be stuck on the side of the road trying to change the tire yourself in the dark.
-But if you do have roadside assistance, help is just a phone call away.
-A professional will be immediately dispatched to your location to rescue both you and your car.
+Without roadside assistance, you might be stuck on the side of the road trying to change the tire yourself in the dark.
+But if you do have emergency roadside assistance, help is just a phone call away.
+A professional will be dispatched to your location to rescue both you and your car.

 Everyone should consider roadside assistance, but it is an even more important service to have for the following people: